sagarsrc/sagarsarkale.com/blog/content/blog/llms/position-encoding.md

 $$fig\ 4$$

-- One interesting thing to note here is how all even indices of at every position converge to **0**
+- One interesting thing to note here is how all even indices at every position converge to **0**
-- Similarly all the odd indices at every position converge to **1** as we go deeper in the dimension (as $i$ increases)
+- Similarly, all the odd indices at every position converge to **1** as we go deeper in the dimension (as $i$ increases)

 Now let us put all these steps together and see how position embedding varies when we combine both even and odd index values

 ## step 5 - oscillation

-This Plot tells us how value of position encoding varies across dimension $i$ for each word at position $pos$.
-We can clearly see that each encoding varies as we go to a different position.
-Values for any position $pos=p$ will remain same irrespective of number of words in the sentence.
+This Plot tells us how the value of position encoding varies across dimension $i$ for each word at position $pos$.
+We can see that each encoding varies as we go to a different position.
+Values for any position $pos=p$ will remain the same irrespective of number of words in the sentence.
 {{<figure src="https://imgur.com/YPrSqEY.png">}}

 $$fig\ 5.1$$